 - Toothpicks: You can use toothpicks to stir the paint, apply smaller amounts of glue and hold tiny objects when airbrushing.

-Creating Your Scale Model Workspace
+Creating a Model Kit Workspace and Displays

 Displaying Your Scale Models

 Once you've finished your model and are ready to showcase your hard work, you'll want to present it using the best ways to display model cars, with the help of model car display cases, among other methods, which include: